RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Screenshots.md

 Some `airgeddon` screenshots.
-Click on them to see full size image:
+Click on them to see full size images:

 **Intro**